Optimization using MATLAB

 $$ \begin{equation} \begin{aligned} \underset{x}{\rm{minimize}} \quad & x^TQ_0x + 2r_0^Tx + c_0\\ \rm{s.t.} \quad & x^TQ_ix + 2r_i^Tx + c_i \leq 0,\ i = 1,\ldots, n \end{aligned} \end{equation} $$

-We will focus on examples with matrices being positive definite.
-However, MATLAB function, YALMIP and CVX can handle semidefinite matrices.
-Sometimes even non-convex quadratic functions as well but may give some suboptimal solution.
-However, CVX won’t accept the non-convex model.
+We will focus on examples where the matrices are positive definite.
+However, MATLAB functions, YALMIP, and CVX can handle semidefinite matrices and sometimes even non-convex quadratic functions (MATLAB toolbox and YALMIP), but they may provide suboptimal solutions.
+CVX, in particular, does not accept non-convex models.

-We shall generate the fixed data of QCQP randomly for the example to be presented to next as follows:
+We shall generate the fixed data for the QCQP example randomly as follows:

 clc;